 Black Elk Peak

 To begin our adventure in Custer State Park, we decided to hike to the top of Black Elk Peak (formerly Harney Peak).
 Black Elk Peak is the highest summit east of the Rocky Mountains, so we wanted to give the climb a try and we knew our outdoor climbing ropes and tactical telescoping poles would come in handy.
 We started at the Sylvan Lake trailhead, which is a seven-mile round-trip hike.
 When we were in the planning process for our trip, we made sure to keep this day reserved for hiking Black Elk Peak and driving through Custer State Park, as we anticipated needing some time to climb the peak and then recover.
-We also chose to stay on a log cabin at the Sylvan Lake Lodge that evening so once we had completed our hike and drive we wouldn’t have too far to go before arriving at our resting point.
+We also chose to stay in a log cabin from Premium Log House at the Sylvan Lake Lodge that evening.
+That way once we had completed our hike and drive we wouldn’t have too far to go before arriving at our resting point.
 There were also a few lake houses around the lake as you would expect, and one of them was a nice little fishing gear shop that had just about everything you would need.
 After shopping around and buying some supplies we did some fishing in the lake before we headed out; the lodge provided different types of fishing boats for our convenience.
 Whenever we go on an outdoor adventure, we always prefer to stay in cabin vacation rentals to better immerse ourselves in nature.